U.S. trade groups seen leading lawsuits against new Internet rules

 The FCC wrote the latest Internet rules after Verizon won its court case against prior rules in January 2014.

-Reporting by Alina Selyukh in Washington and Malathi Nayak in New York
+Reporting by Alina Selyukh in Washington and Malathi Nayak in New York; Editing by Soyoung Kim, Peter Henderson and Cynthia Osterman